slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

-## Shortcut Triggers
+## Link Triggers

-A shortcut trigger is a trigger that activates when a shortcut is clicked in the Slack client.
-When a shortcut trigger is created, its API response returns a `shortcut_url` which can be pased into the Slack client causing the client to render it as a button.
+A link trigger is a trigger that activates when a link is clicked in the Slack client.
+When a link trigger is created, its API response returns a `shortcut_url` which can be pased into the Slack client causing the client to render it as a button.
 Clicking on this button will activate the associated workflow.
-A shortcut trigger includes the common [trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:
+A link trigger includes the common [trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:

 | Parameter name  | Required?     | Description                                                          |